njtech/xfce-super-key-fix/README.md

 - This script tries to fix that.
 It binds the `Super_L` (Left Super) key to `Alt + F1` key combination

 # How to use
-- Make this script autorun on login
+- Make this script `xfce-super-key-fix.sh` autorun on user login
-- Assign the keyboard shortcut of `Alt + F1` to any program like XFCE Whisker Menu plugin
+- Assign the keyboard shortcut `Alt + F1` to any program like XFCE Whisker Menu plugin

 # Dependencies
 - `xcape`: Install xcape by `sudo apt install xcape`